IRS Form 8960 Instructions

 Line 4a: Rental real estate, royalties, partnerships, etc

-You’ll find this information in one of the following:
+You’ll find additional information about this income in one of the following:

 • Form 1040, Schedule 1, Line 5